untillpro/scm4j/scm4j-deployer-engine/README.md

 Ref. [data-structure.md](data-structure.md)

-# Scenarious
+# Scenarious Overview

-- List of available products: `DeployerEngine`.listAvailableProducts()
-  - Offline
+Scenarious are represeneted by methods of `DeployerEngine`

+- `listAvailableProducts`: gets data from offline cache
-- Refresh list of available products: `DeployerEngine`.refreshAvailableProducts().
-Refresh data for `listAvailableProducts`
+- `refreshAvailableProducts`: refresh cache for `listAvailableProducts`
+- `listAvailableProductVersions`: gets data from offline cache
+- `refreshProductVersions`: refresh offline cache
-- List product versions: `DeployerEngine`.listAvailableProductVersions().
+- `download`: downloads given product
-- List installed products: `DeployerEngine`.listInstalledProducts()
-- Get installation tree for given product (product is downloaded first)
+- `deploy`: deploys given product
-- Deploy  product:  `DeployerEngine`.deploy()
+- `deployedProducts`: lists all deployed product

+# Deployment

   - Existing product version is queried using `Deployment URL`
   - If old version exists it is `stopped`
   - If `stop` fails all components are `disabled` and `REBOOT_NEEDED` is returned
-- Downgrade
-- Remove product

 # Self-upgrade

 Deployer

 # Manual and Legacy Installations